Flutterwave/Node-v3/documentation/virtualAccount.md

 ## Get a virtual account number

-This section describes how to fetch a virtual account number using order reference.
+This section describes how to fetch a virtual account number using the order reference.

 ```javascript
 const Flutterwave = require('flutterwave-node-v3');